 Our common stock currently trades on the Nasdaq Capital Market under the symbol "LMFA."
 The Nasdaq Marketplace Rules contain various continued listing criteria that companies must satisfy in order to remain listed on the exchange.
 On September 25, 2019, we received a notice from Nasdaq stating that we are not in compliance with the requirement of Nasdaq Listing Rule 5550(a)(2) for continued listing on the Nasdaq Capital Market (the "Bid Price Rule"), as a result of the closing bid price of our common stock being below \$1.00 per share for 30 consecutive business days.
 Nasdaq Listing Rules provide that we had 180 calendar days, or until March 23, 2020, to regain compliance with the Bid Price Rule.
 To regain compliance, the closing bid price of our common stock has to be at least \$1.00 per share for a minimum of 10 consecutive business days.
 We were unable to regain compliance by March 23, 2020, we may be eligible for an additional 180-day period to demonstrate compliance with the Bid Price Rule.
-To qualify for the additional compliance period, we will be required to meet the continued listing requirement for market value of publicl y held shares set forth in Nasdaq Listing Rule 5505, with the exception of the Bid Price Rule, and will need to provide written notice to Nasdaq of our intention to cure the deficiency during the second compliance period.
-If we do not qualify for the second compliance period or fail to regain compliance during the second 180-day period, then we expect that Nasdaq will provide notice that our common stock is subject to delistig from the Nasdaq Capital Market, at which point we would have an opportunity to appeal the delisting determination to a Nasdaq hearings panel.
+To qualify for the add itional compliance period, we will be required to meet the continued listing requirement for market value of publicly held shares set forth in Nasdaq Listing Rule 5550(a) and all other initial listing standards set forth in Nasdaq Listing Rule 5505, with the exception of the Bid Price Rule, and will need to provide written notice to Nasdaq of our intention to cure the deficiency during the second compliance period.
+If we do not qualify for the second compliance period or fail to regain compliance during the second 180-day period, then we expect that Nasdaq will provide notice that our common stock is subject to delisting from the Nasdaq Capital Market, at which point we would have an opportunity to appeal the delisting determination to a Nasdaq hearings panel.
 Although we currently believe that we will likely not be granted a second 180-day compliance period, we currently intend to appeal any delisting determination to a Nasdaq hearings panel.